-As a sociologist, Brint has conducted research on topics in education, the professions, and middle-class politics.
-He is the author of three books: The Diverted Dream (with Jerome Karabel) (Oxford University Press, 1989), In an Age of Experts (Princeton University Press, 1994), Schools and Societies (Pine Forge/Sage, 1998, second ed.
-Stanford University Press 2006).
-He is the editor of The Future of the City of Intellect (Stanford University Press, 2002) and the co-editor (with Jean Reith Schroedel) of the two-volume series, Evangelicals and Democracy in America (Russell Sage Foundation Press 2009).
-His articles have appeared in the American Journal of Sociology, the Journal of Higher Education, Sociology of Education, Sociological Theory, Work and Occupations, and many other journals.
-His book on community colleges, The Diverted Dream, won the American Education Research Association's Outstanding Book award of 1991 and the Council of Colleges and Universities' Outstanding Research Publication award the same year.
-His article, “Socialization Messages in Primary Schools: An Organizational Analysis” (with Mary F. Contreras and Michael T. Matthews) won the American Sociological Association's Willard Waller Award for the best article on education in 2001.
-His work has been translated into Chinese, Dutch, French, Italian, Japanese, and Spanish.
-He is working on a new book, The Ends of Knowledge: Organizational and Cultural Change in American Colleges and Universities, 1980-2012.
+Brint is an organizational sociologist whose research focuses on topics in the sociology of higher education, the sociology of professions, and middle-class politics.
+His studies of higher education have been funded for two decades by the National Science Foundation and two philanthropies.
+He is the author of four books: The Diverted Dream (with Jerome Karabel) (Oxford University Press, 1989), In an Age of Experts (Princeton University Press, 1994), and Schools and Societies (third ed.
+Stanford University Press 2016), and Two Cheers for Higher Education (Princeton University Press 2018).
+He is the editor of The Future of the City of Intellect (Stanford University Press, 2002), and the co-editor (with Charles T. Clotfelter) of a volume on higher education effectiveness.
+He has published more than 60 peer-reviewed journal articles and book chapters.
+He has also written for The American Prospect, The Chronicle of Higher Education, The Los Angeles Review of Books, and The Washington Post, among other publications.
+His book, The Diverted Dream, won the American Education Research Association's “Outstanding Book” award of 1991 and the Council of Colleges and Universities' “Outstanding Research Publication” award the same year.
+His article, “Socialization Messages in Primary Schools: An Organizational Analysis.” (with Mary F. Contreras and Michael T. Matthews) won the American Sociological Association's Willard Waller Award in 2002.
+His book, Two Cheers for Higher Education, won honorable mention for the American Sociological Association’s Pierre Bourdieu Award in 2019 and was co-recipient of the Emory Elliott Book Prize for 2019.
+It was named one of the top 10 books on higher education for 2019.
+Brint’s work has been translated into Chinese, Dutch, French, Italian, German, Japanese, Portuguese, Russian, Spanish, and Vietnamese.
+He is an elected fellow of the American Association for the Advancement of Science and the Sociological Research Association.